Best & Worst Chevrolet Colorado Years

 • ZR2: 310 hp and a whopping 430 lb-ft

 Towing capacity?
-Still a remarkable 7,700 pounds.
+Still an excellent 7,700 pounds.
 Not too shabby for a “small” truck.

 Look-wise, it’s bulked up and ready for action.
 Off-road enthusiasts, rejoice!
 Three trims – Trail Boss, Z71, and ZR2 – are built to get dirty.
 The ZR2 Desert Boss even throws in a roof light bar for extra measure.